romeokienzler/c3/GettingStarted.md

 # kill job
 kubectl delete -f <operator>.job.yaml
 ```
+Note that calling `kubectl apply` two times can lead to an error because jobs have unique names.
+If a job with the same name is running, you might need to kill the job before restarting it.

 The job creates a pod which is accessible via the browser UI or via CLI using the standard kubectl commands.
 ```sh